 Love is indeed on display at Calvary, and while Boyd notes Jesus taking our curse, our sin, he doesn’t speak of wrath or that the source of the curse was God’s own judgment on law-breakers.
 In other words, the cruciform shape Boyd draws of the cross is one-sided.
 It shows God’s love, but it does not show his wrath.
 It does not account for the necessity of the cross as the propitiation for our sin.
 God’s wrath was poured out on Jesus because our sins are worthy of God’s wrath and condemnation.
 (Later, Boyd will offer that the violence Jesus suffered on the cross did not involve God.)

 To speak of the cross as the expression of God’s love—but not the satisfaction of his wrath—is to portray it other than Scripture does.
 It is only about halfway through the book (p.
 132) that Boyd finally states “the cross was itself a divine judgment!”
 But what Boyd means by this is not what most people think of (of which more in the next post.)
 Significantly, Boyd does not reference either Romans 3:25 nor 1 John 2:2, two verses that speak of propitiation.
 I have written elsewhere how the idea of propitiation necessarily involves the satisfaction of God’s wrath.
 The fact that Boyd does not incorporate the wrath of God into his cruciform hermeneutic is perhaps the most serious shortcoming of his paradigm.
 Indeed, I believe it is a fatal flaw because it fails at just the very point he builds the entire structure of his argument: We can only understand the Old Testament when it is seen through the cross.
 But by presenting a truncated view of the cross, he undermines the position.
 By describing what happened at the cross in a way that is very different from the way the New Testament describes, he provides no real basis for a reliable hermeneutic.
-I could agree with the cruciform hermeneutic, but my contention is the portrait Boyd draws does not in fact reflect the cross and all that is going on.
+I could agree with the cruciform hermeneutic, if it accounted for everything going on, but my contention is the portrait Boyd draws does not in fact reflect the cross and all that transpired.
 To use his words, there is something else going on in addition to God’s love displayed.
 His wrath against sin is satisfied.
 To diminish this is to mar the cross.

 G.L.
 Prestige, Fathers and Heretics, (London, SPCK,1940), 58.